-In most cases, the surrounding air above the water of your facility, can contribute to unhealthy conditions for your pool or spa guests.
+In most cases, the surrounding air above the water of your swimming pool can contribute to unhealthy conditions for your pool or spa guests.
 This is usually because the water quality of your swimming pools or spas is so poorly managed (sanitized) and maintained that they become a very unhealthy environment.

-Contamination of swimming pools and spas is a gate way for the transmission of diseases, that are caused by pathogens.
-The transmission of illnesses are the result of swimming pool or spa water, that are not filtered or treated.
+Contamination of swimming pools and spas is a gate way for the transmission of diseases which are caused by pathogens.
+The transmission of illnesses is the result of swimming pool or spa water, which is not filtered or poorly treated.

 This is usually carried out through a series of classes.
 Contaminated water from your pool or spa, often lead to illnesses like:

-Fecal contamination often come from swimmers, your facility, or in some cases, make up water that comes from a contaminated water source.
+Fecal contamination often comes from swimmers, your facility, or in some cases, make-up water that comes from a contaminated water source.

-Most water safety problems are responsible for most of the diseased outbreaks reported for swimming pools.
-This is usually due to poorly maintained disinfection systems or in some cases no disinfection at all.
+Most water safety problems are responsible for most of the disease outbreaks reported for swimming pools.
+This is usually due to poorly maintained disinfection systems (Chlorine feeders) or in some cases no disinfection at all.

-Ensuring the safety of your swimming pool users, is priority number one.
-This includes keeping them from disease carrying bacteria that can make them very ill.
+Ensuring the safety of your swimming pool users is priority number one.
+This includes keeping them from waterborne disease carrying bacteria that can make them extremely ill.
 The solution to this water quality issue is simple.
-Properly maintain your pool sanitation system.
+Properly maintain your pool sanitation systems.

-Like I mentioned earlier, the majority of the illnesses that have been reported are directly linked to swimming pools that are contaminated.
-These reported illnesses are caused by viruses.
-Still the most recent reports show that the outbreaks are more related to bacteria and protozoa.
+As I mentioned earlier, most of the illnesses that have been reported are linked to swimming pools that are contaminated.
+These reported illnesses are caused by viruses; consequently, the most recent reports show that the outbreaks are more related to bacteria and protozoa.

-Notably, these contaminated surfaces will cause serious infections to other swimmers that come in contact with them.
+Notably, these contaminated surfaces will cause serious infections to other swimmers that encounter them.

 Bacteria that are opportunistic pathogens, can fall from swimmers and be transmitted to other users.
 As I mentioned earlier, these disease-causing pathogens can be transmitted through contaminated water in both swimming pools and spas.

 These pathogens can also be found in other wet locations within your recreational water facility.
-As a result of the invasion of these micro organisms, a variety of respiratory, dermal or central nervous system infections occur.
-Air contaminants in an indoor environment is just as bad because they can have a harmful effect on your guests.
+As a result of the invasion of these microorganisms, a variety of respiratory, dermal, or central nervous system infections occur.
+Air contaminants in an indoor pool environment are just as bad because they can have a harmful effect on your guests.

 Proper maintenance will also keep the level of chloramines (chlorine odor), to a minimum.
 Good swimming pool care will eliminate the by-products of your disinfectants.
-It is our jobs as pool and spa owners/operators, to maintain good water quality and provide a minimal amount of risks to our guest due to swimming pool contamination.
+It is our job as pool and spa owners/operators, to maintain good water quality and provide a minimal number of risks to our guests due to swimming pool contamination.